Pharmacy Technician Program Outline

 This course introduces the student to components of jurisprudence pertaining to pharmacy, drug schedules and provides an understanding of the Canadian regulatory bodies associated with pharmacy practice.

-During the last 8 weeks of the program the student will supplement their in-class training with an “on the job” practical placement in a hospital and a community pharmacy setting.
+During the last 9 weeks of the program the student will supplement their in-class training with an “on the job” practical placement in a hospital pharmacy (160 hours) and a community pharmacy (200 hours).
 The placement provides an opportunity to apply the lessons learned in the classroom, gain confidence, and open doors to future employment.
-Successful completion of the 280 hours of supervised placement is necessary for graduation.
+Successful completion of the 260 hours of supervised placement is necessary for graduation.

 Student Success Strategies